There are three main reasons to cite your sources.

 3. Locate sources - Allow others to find the source materials you used.

-You should provide a citation whenever your writing is based on someone else's work, especially when you:
+You should provide a citation whenever your writing is based on someone else's work or ideas.

 Quote - use phrases or sentences exactly as they appear in the source document.